gstepniewski/MPC-Studio-Mk2-Ableton-Midi-Remote-Script/docs/operation/buttons.md

 For quantized, i.e. discrete parameters each step of the Jog Wheel will switch to the next value.

-For continuous parameters, the available range of values is mapped to 100 steps and each step of the Jog Wheel adjusts the value by one step - so if a parameter goes from 0% to 100%, the Jog Wheel will adjust it by 1% at a time.
-The number of steps can be increased to 1000 by holding the **SHIFT** button, allowing for finer tuning.
+For continuous parameters, if the parameter values are within the range of [-1, 1] or [0, 1] or [0, 2] (e.g. Gain on Utility), each turn of the wheel will adjust the parameter by 1% of the total range.
+Holding **SHIFT** will allow for finer tuning, where each turn is 0.1% of the total range.

+For parameters with a larger range of integers, each turn will adjust the value by 1.

 Pressing the Jog Wheel returns the parameter to its default value, if it has one.

 ### Browser Navigation
 In this mode you can use the Jog Wheel to browse the Ableton library.
 By default, turning the browser mode on will show the library window, and switching to any other mode will hide it.
 You can still show/hide the window at any time by using **SHIFT** + **Browse**.